-The City has contracted with Arthur Rozzi Pyrotechnics for the fireworks show with a finale.
-Fireworks begin at 9:15 p.m. with the fireworks discharged from a barge provided by Pine Bluff Materials.
-The tug is provided by Ingram Barge Company.
-The City of Paducah appreciates the support of the tug and barge companies in making this event such a success.
+Fireworks begin at 9:15 p.m. by Arthur Rozzi Pyrotechnics.
 The creative show is choreographed to music with speakers placed along the riverfront near Wilson Stage.
 If a thunderstorm is in the area at the scheduled time for the fireworks, the fireworks show will be delayed until the weather clears.
 The Paducah Fire and Police Departments and the U.S. Coast Guard will be at the event for additional safety.

-For the third year in a row, Better than Ever and the Paducah Parks and Police Departments have organized a large-scale community art project.
-A Paducah Patchwork-Bringing People Together will be on display on Broadway between 2nd Street and Water Street.
-From 5 until 8 p.m., stop by to paint a section that will be used in the creation of a mosaic, and stop by after the fireworks to see it all put together!
+For the fourth year in a row, Better than Ever and the Paducah Parks and Police Departments have organized a large-scale community art project.
+Light Up the Night will be on display on Broadway between 2nd Street and Water Street.
+From 5 until 8 p.m., stop by to contribute to this community art project.

 Entertainment on Wilson Stage is as follows: